ToxicDragon/SnippetsAndExperiments/common-functions/README.md

 ------

 The code makes heavy use of the [guava][1] library.
-The guava guys stronly recommend not to overstress a functional style when writing java code.
+The guava guys strongly recommend not to overstress a functional style when writing java code.
 So this project is a very abusive example of using guava.

 [1]: http://code.google.com/p/guava-libraries/